afindlay/mozillians-ldap/docs/ldap-design.rst

 It also allows the uid attribute to be completely protected against anon search if desired.

+Mozilla also plans to support BrowserID: http://browserid.org/ - this will require a SASL plug-in.

 ---------------------------------
 Username considerations
 ---------------------------------

-Usernames will show up in URLs, so the form chosen should be clean in that environment.
+Usernames may show up in URLs, so the form chosen should be clean in that environment.

 Usernames cannot be completely hidden from public view, so they should not expose data that the user would prefer to keep hidden.